[Updated 14 Oct 2022.] See postscripts below.

 After a while I wondered if I’d be able to find this shed, and here it is, courtesy of the City of Vancouver’s VanMap service.

-I was talking to my friend K. yesterday about what my life might have been like if I was around 100 years ago.
+I was talking to my friend Kailena yesterday about what my life might have been like if I was around one hundred years ago.
 I said I’m not sure I would have survived it.
-This list of 12 names tells me that it didn’t matter when I immigrated, where I worked, what gender I was, if I was merchant class or peasant labourer – if I was Chinese and coming back to my home in Canada, I’d be cooling my heels in a detention shed.
+This list of twelve names tells me that it didn’t matter when I immigrated, where I worked, what gender I was, if I was merchant class or peasant labourer – if I was Chinese and coming back to my home in Canada, I’d be cooling my heels in a detention shed.

-For extra irony, the Chinese Detention Shed was located at the edge of Chinatown, so these 11 men and 1 woman could see and hear home, even if they weren’t allowed to step foot in it.
+For extra irony, the Chinese Detention Shed was located at the edge of Chinatown, so these eleven men and one woman could see and hear home, even if they weren’t allowed to step foot in it.

 Update 5 Oct 2020